 Married couples may have some advantages when deciding how and when to claim Social Security.
-Even though the basic rules apply to everyone, a couple has more options than a single person because each member of a couple1 can claim at different dates, and may be eligible for spousal benefits.
+Even though the basic rules apply to everyone, a couple has more options than a single person because each member of a couple1 can claim at different dates and may be eligible for spousal benefits.

 But to take advantage of the higher monthly benefits, you may need to accept some short-term sacrifice.
 In other words, you'll have less Social Security income in the first few years of retirement in order to get larger benefits later.

-"As people live longer, the risk of outliving their savings in retirement is a big concern," says Ann Dowd, a CFP® professional and a vice president at Fidelity.
+"As people live longer, the risk of outliving their savings in retirement is a big concern," says Ann Dowd, a CFP® and vice president at Fidelity.
 "Maximizing Social Security is a key part of how couples can manage that risk."

 But when one spouse dies, the surviving spouse can claim the higher monthly benefit for the rest of their life.
 So, for a couple with at least one member who expects to live into their late 80s or 90s, deferring the higher earner's benefit may make sense.
-If both members of a couple have serious health issues and therefore, anticipate shorter life expectancies, then claiming early may make more sense.
+If both members of a couple have serious health issues and therefore anticipate shorter life expectancies, claiming early may make more sense.

-Tip: To learn about trends in aging and people living longer, read Viewpoints on Fidelity.com: Longevity and your retirement
+Tip: To learn about trends in aging and people living longer, read Viewpoints on Fidelity.com: Longevity and retirement

 How it works: The basic principle is that the longer you defer your benefits, the larger the monthly benefits grow.
 Each year you delay Social Security from age 62 to 70 could increase your benefit by up to 8%.

-Whom it may benefit: This strategy works best for couples with normal to high life expectancies with similar earnings, who are planning to work until age 70 or have sufficient savings to provide any needed income during the deferral period.
+Who it may benefit: This strategy works best for couples with normal to high life expectancies with similar earnings, who are planning to work until age 70 or have sufficient savings to provide any needed income during the deferral period.

 Example: Willard's life expectancy is 88, and his income is $75,000.
 Helena's life expectancy is 90, and her income is $70,000.
 They enjoy working.

 Suppose Willard and Helena both claim at age 62.
 As a couple, they would receive a lifetime benefit of $1,100,000.
-But if they live to be ages 88 and 90, respectively, deferring to age 70 would mean about $250,000 in additional benefits.
+But if they live to be ages 88 and 90, respectively, deferring to age 70 would mean about $260,000 in additional benefits.

 A couple with shorter life expectancies may want to claim earlier.